|6 Tbsp||Pastene Extra Virgin Olive Oil, plus more for serving|

 |2 oz||aged ricotta salata or Pastene Grated Romano Cheese|

-- Trim the eggplant, split in half lengthwise, and cut ½” thick into half moons or 1.5-2” wedges
+- Trim the ends off the eggplant, split in half lengthwise, and cut into ½” thick half moons.

 - Add 2 tablespoons olive oil and increase heat to medium-high.
-Add garlic, oregano, and pepper flakes, and cook, stirring constantly, until fragrant but garlic is not browned, about 30 seconds.
-Add tomato paste and cook, stirring constantly until evenly incorporated and tomato paste sizzles.
+Add garlic, oregano, and pepper flakes, and cook, stirring constantly, until garlic is fragrant but not browned, about 30 seconds.
+Add tomato paste and cook, stirring constantly, until evenly incorporated and sizzling.

-- Add crushed tomatoes and their juice.
-Bring to a boil, reduce to a bare simmer and cook, stirring occasionally, until liquid is thickened into a sauce-like consistency, about 10 minutes.
+- Add the tomatoes and bring to a boil.
+Reduce the heat to low and simmer, stirring occasionally, until liquid is thickened into a sauce-like consistency, about 10 minutes.
 Season to taste with salt.

 - Meanwhile, bring a large pot of salted water to a boil and cook pasta until al dente.
 Drain pasta, reserving 1 cup of cooking liquid.
 Return pasta to pot.

-- Add sauce to pasta and toss to coat, adding reserved pasta water as necessary to thin sauce to desired consistency.
-Add eggplant slices and toss to combine.
+- Add sauce to pasta and toss to coat, adding reserved pasta water as necessary to loosen the sauce.
+Add eggplant and toss to combine.

-- Serve pasta immediately, with a drizzle of olive oil, grated ricotta salata or romano and fresh basil.
+- Serve pasta immediately, with a drizzle of olive oil, grated ricotta salata and fresh basil.